 Feb.
 7, 2023: 7th Japan-Cambodia Politico-Military (PM) Dialogue takes place.

 Feb.
-9, 2023: Japan-Vietnam Summit Video Teleconference Meeting between Kishida and Secretary Nguyen Phu Trong.
+9, 2023: Japan-Vietnam Summit Video Teleconference Meeting takes place between Kishida and Secretary Nguyen Phu Trong.

 Feb.
 13-17, 2023: 5th Japan-ASEAN Invitation Program on Humanitarian Assistance and Disaster Relief is conducted.

 Feb.
 15, 2023: First Japan-Brunei Policy Meeting at Senior Official Level is held.

 Feb.
 28-March 15, 2023: Japan-Philippines Vessel Maintenance Cooperation Project is conducted.